SGH-Scripts/Furk-Ultra/README.md

 # Furk-Ultra
 Furk Ultra is a executor with a built in scripts

-# Important: Make sure game is closed
+# Important: Enjoy

 # 📁 〢 Tutorial
-Download the Furk Ultra
-Extract the ZIP file
+1. Extract the ZIP file

-Run the Bypass.bat (it automatically runs the FurkUltra.exe) Launch any roblox game you want to use scripts in Click inject
-After injecting execute your scripts.
+2. Run the executable

+3. Click inject

 # List of features
-No Key System
+1. No Key System
-Level 8 Executor
+2. Level 8 Executor
-Custom Bytecode Conversion DLL (Better than KRNL)
+3. Custom Bytecode Conversion DLL (Better than KRNL)
-200+ Games in script hub
+4. 200+ Games in script hub
-Custom scripts
+5. Custom scripts
-High stability
+6. High stability
-Reliable & Always Up To Date
+7. Reliable & Always Up To Date